 Where did the novel coronavirus come from?

 Coronaviruses are what are known as zoonotic – meaning they can be transmitted from animals to people.
-The SARS-CoV-2 coronavirus is believed to have originated in a live seafood and animal food market in Wuhan, China.
+Many scientists believe the SARS-CoV-2 virus originated in bats and then passed through an intermediary animal host before infecting humans.
+The current SARS-CoV-2 outbreak, which has turned into a pandemic, first came to attention as a cluster associated with a live seafood and animal food market in Wuhan, China.

 Image: The Conversation.
 CC BY-ND